 Congress Doesn't Pay Social Security

-There was a time when this was true, but as of 1984 everyone including the President pays Social Security.
+This was once true, but as of 1984, everyone, including the President, pays Social Security.

 Name Changes Don’t Need to Be Filed

 This isn't true.
-Working before full retirement, but after claiming benefits, might influence your payments but not get rid of them altogether.
-Factors that can determine how much they are reduced by include how much you are working, earning, and your age.
+Working before full retirement but after claiming benefits might influence your payments, but not eliminate them altogether.
+Factors that can determine how much they are reduced include your age, work, and earnings.Your Former Spouse Has an Influence on Your Payments.

 Again, this is not true.
-A former partner can't influence social security in any way.
-You could be entitled to spousal benefits, but still, this will not affect their payments.
+A former partner can't influence Social Security in any way.
+You could be entitled to spousal benefits, but this will not affect their payments.

-If you were married for ten years but did not remarry after, you can claim up to 50 per cent of what your ex-spouse receives, or your entitlement.
-Your local SSA office will help you to find out which is larger, and if you are entitled to it.
+If you were married for ten years but did not remarry after, you can claim up to 50 percent of what your ex-spouse receives or your entitlement.
+Your local SSA office will help you to find out which is more extensive, and if you are entitled to it.

-As it does not affect your ex-partners payments in any way, you do not have to go through the worry of contacting them for anything about these payments.
+As it does not affect your ex-partner's payments in any way, you do not have to worry about contacting them for anything about these payments.
 These are just a few of the myths that surround social security.
-Understanding some of them a little better can help you to make an informed decision if they are related to your circumstances.
+Understanding some of them a little better can help you make an informed decision if they relate to your circumstances.
 It is always a good idea to contact the local SSA office if you have any queries.

 Related Post